port-labs/port-docs/docs/complete-use-cases/software-catalog.md

 - Port's [Terraform provider](../integrations/terraform.md) - to create your cloud resources;
 - Port's [GitHub App](../integrations/github/app/) - to create your services;
 - Port's [REST API](../api-reference/) - to create your deployment configs;
-- Port's [K8s Exporter](../integrations/k8s-exporter) - to create your deployment service pods;
+- Port's [Kubernetes Exporter](../integrations/k8s-exporter) - to create your deployment service pods;
 - Port's [GitHub Action](../integrations/github/github-action.md) - to create your service deployments.

 By the end of this guide, you will have the _Basic Model_ of a software catalog.